 In most parasitized nests, the brown-headed cowbird removes one of the host eggs before laying its own to ensure it is incubated.
 Once hatched, the fledgling continues to severely affect the host family.
 As cowbirds are usually quite larger than the host specie, the fledgling can dominate other nest-mates in space occupied and during feeding.
 They develop faster too, sometimes nudging out eggs and smaller fledglings to give themselves more room.
 While the impact varies for different host species, what usually occurs is the loss of at least one of the host's young.

 More than two hundred species are known to be parasitized by brown-headed cowbirds.
-While there are those that known to evict cowbird eggs and fledglings from its nest, many species end up hatching the somewhat lazy bird’s young.
+While some species evict cowbird eggs and fledglings from their nests, many species end up hatching the somewhat lazy bird’s young.

 More Facts about the Brown-headed Cowbird